 I remembered that scent.
-Could taste the weightless smoke rolling over my tongue, warming down my throat, heating up my lungs, barrel rolling, turning and twisting like a swimmer in a pool, before ejecting itself upwards to my sinuses and out my airways, appeasing my brain.
+Could taste the weightless smoke rolling over my tongue, warming down my throat, heating up my lungs, barrel rolling, turning and twisting like a swimmer in a pool, before ejecting itself up toward my sinuses and out through my airways, appeasing my brain.

 Immersed in the memory – it owned me.

-Until awakened to stale ashtray aromas clinging to clothes.
-The paint-peeling acidic bitterness in the mouth.
-The eye-watering sourness secreting from skin.
+Until awakened to stale ashtray aromas clinging to clothes, the paint-peeling acidic bitterness in the mouth and the eye-watering sourness secreting from the skin.
 All the goodness stolen from the body.
 Cells destroyed.
 Self-esteem robbed.
 Soul absent.

 Taking a deep gulp of air, I held it and jumped out of my car to avoid ingesting second-hand cigarette smoke.
 I’d tried to refrain from indulging in all pungent fumes due to sensitive sinuses.
 I’m hypersensitive all over.
 Nevermore exposed, with no smoke shield or alcoholic haze to hide behind.